open-telemetry/opentelemetry-specification/specification/baggage/api.md

 ### Get baggage

-To access the value for a name/value pair by a prior event, the Baggage API SHALL provide a function that takes a context and a name as input, and returns a value.
+To access the value for a name/value pair by a prior event, the Baggage API MUST provide a function that takes a context and a name as input, and returns a value.
 Returns the value associated with the given name, or null if the given name is not present.